LSEG-API-Samples/Example.RTH.DotNet.DotNetCoreTickHistoryOnDemandRequest/README.md

 TRI.N,Market Price,2018-01-04T21:01:47.604267631Z,-5,Trade,44.03,,21:01:47.578000000

 ```
 The RAWExtraction example also provide file EODDataExtraction.json in the same folder.
 It is sample request for End of Day data.
-You can just modify EODDataExtraction.json and then replace ExtractionRequest.json with the file.
+You can just replace ExtractionRequest.json with information from EODDataExtraction.json.

 You can download examples from [GitHub](https://github.com/TR-API-Samples/Example.TRTH.DotNETCore.TickHistoryOnDemandRequest).